There’s an App for That: This Match Was Made in Organizational Heaven – We Promise!

 Sometimes an impending event involves more than a date or time.
 If there’s a wedding invitation, there’s probably an RSVP card.
 If it’s a field trip, you most likely have a permission slip to return.
 If it’s a theater event, there might even be tickets to bring.

 Having one central hub for family information reduces clutter and makes it easier to streamline the steps necessary to prepare for an activity.
-A 1THRIVE Center, like The Sloan, that includes organizational components like a magnetic strip, corkboard, and envelope holder, offers a one-stop solution for keeping your life together and running smoothly.
+A 1THRIVE Center like these, wall organizers, include organizational components like a magnetic strip, corkboard, and envelope holder, offers a one-stop solution for keeping your life together and running smoothly.
 Your phone can’t do that yet.

 Too many choices